Aether-in-a-Box with External 4G Radio

 Server for running AiaB (SD-CORE / UPF / ROC)

 At least 4 CPUs and 12GB RAM

-4G or 5G small cell eNodeB
+4G small cell eNodeB

 Example: Sercomm CBRS LTE small cell eNodeB